Beltway Bambinos

 The creators behind Little Red Fox bring you house-made ice cream, milkshakes, cake and cupcakes.
 Stop in for a scoop of small batch ice cream, or place an order for a one-of-a-kind custom cake.

 A market that has most everything you need at a higher price but you feel like you live in Mayfield when you walk in.
-They have a freezer of about 8 flavors to order scoops from and milkshakes are available also as well as a freezer of novelties.
+They have a freezer of about 8 flavors to order scoops from and milkshakes are available also as well as a freezer of novelties and handcrafted treats in the back.

 A Georgetown staple.
 This extensive sweets shop is complete with homemade fudge and chocolates—in addition to ice cream.
 The specialty here is the one-of-a-kind ‘blend ins’ with homemade ice cream.
 It’s not a place for the indecisive as they have a chalkboard full of flavors like peanut butter chip, vanilla cherry and our favorite, coffee oreo.
 Keep in mind that the kiddie-sized cup is very large—about 2 scoops of ice cream.